jperezmota/perspective-web-app/README.md

 # Perspective App

 A Personal Development Web Application to have all your Perspectives in one place!
-No more missed Perstives or difficulty in finding them in notebooks or scattered sticky notes.
+No more missed Perspectives or difficulty in finding them in notebooks or scattered sticky notes.

 <p align="center">
     <img src="https://i.postimg.cc/8zTwMsN6/responsive-mockup.png" />